ALBAMONZ-LAB/SD_UI_PoC/README.md

 ## Run tests

-you can test this query using a graphql playground.
+You can test these queries in a GraphQL playground.

 ```
 query {